nbailey20/HACC/README.md

 * Encrypted with AWS KMS Customer-Managed Key so only you can decrypt
 * Up to 40MB of encrypted data costs $1/month (only cost is the key)

-Current Version: v0.1
+Current Version: v0.2

 ## Current Features

-* Ability to add new credential to vault with username/password via -u, -p subargs to specified service
+* Ability to add new credential to vault with username/password for a service
+* Arguments can be provided with flags or interactively
 * Ability to delete service and associated credential from vault
 * Ability to return credential for service by 'haccing' it
 * Uses current AWS CLI credentials to create new least-privilege vault user and KMS CMK, saved credentials as new HACC profile